0xproflupin/solana-durable-nonces/README.md

 How do they make transactions unique to avoid double spending?

-If nonces are used in place of recent blockhashes, the first instruction of the transaction needs to be an `nonceAdvance` instruction, which changes or advances the nonce.
-This ensures that every transaction which is signed using the nonce as the recent blockhash, irrespective of being successfully submitted or not will be unique.
+If nonces are used in place of recent blockhashes, the first instruction of the transaction needs to be a `nonceAdvance` instruction, which changes or advances the nonce.
+This ensures that every transaction which is signed using the nonce as the recent blockhash, irrespective of being successfully submitted or not, will be unique.

-Let's look at a couple of accounts that are important for using using durable nonces with Solana transactions.
+Let's look at a couple of accounts that are important for using durable nonces with Solana transactions.

 ### Nonce Account
-The Nonce Account is the account which stores the value of the nonce.
-This account is owned by the `SystemProgram` and is rent free, thus needs to maintain the minimum balance for rent exemption (around 0.0015 SOL).
+The Nonce Account is the account that stores the value of the nonce.
+This account is owned by the `SystemProgram` and is rent-free; thus needs to maintain the minimum balance for rent exemption (around 0.0015 SOL).

 ### Nonce Authority
 Nonce authority is the account that controls the Nonce Account.
 It has the authority to generate a new nonce, advance the nonce or withdraw SOL from the Nonce Account.
-By default, the account that creates the Nonce Account is delegated as the Nonce Authority, but its possible to transfer the authority onto a keypair account or a PDA.
+By default, the account that creates the Nonce Account is delegated as the Nonce Authority, but it's possible to transfer the authority onto a keypair account or a PDA.

-Now that we know what Durable Nonces are, its time to create some use them to send durable transactions.
+Now that we know what Durable Nonces are, it's time to create some use them to send durable transactions.

 > If you do not have the Solana CLI installed, please go through [this](https://docs.solana.com/cli/install-solana-cli-tools) tutorial and set up the CLI and a keypair with some airdropped SOL on devnet

 ## Durable Nonces with Solana CLI
 ### Create Nonce Authority
 Let's start with creating a new keypair which we will use as our Nonce authority.
-We can use the keypair currently configured in our Solana CLI, but its better to make a fresh one (make sure you're on devnet).
+We can use the keypair currently configured in our Solana CLI, but it's better to make a fresh one (make sure you're on devnet).

 ```console
 solana-keygen new -o nonce-authority.json